fshernoff/Last-Stop/last-stop-game-bible-v2.md

 - "6:00 AM" appears
 - You wake up in your room
 - Everything has reset except your knowledge
+- **Implementation note:** The narrative progresses by **chapters**, not by counting resets.
+Chapters only advance when key story beats fire.

 ### 5.2 Actions & Time Costs